gbtb16/kiwi/kiwi/README.md

 container.clear();
 ```

-## Ignoring assertion errors in development mode
+## Ignoring KiwiErrors in development mode

-By default **kiwi** throws an `AssertionError` in the following cases:
+By default **kiwi** throws an `KiwiError` in the following cases:

 * if you register the same type under the same name a second time.
+* if you try to resolve a type that was not previously registered.
-* if you try to resolve or unregister a type that was not previously registered.
+* if you try to unregister a type that was not previously registered.

-This helps you to prevent potential errors in production, however you might want to ignore these assertion errors.
-To do this you can set `true` to the `silent` property of the `Container`:
+This helps you to prevent potential errors in production, however you might want to ignore these KiwiErrors.
+To do this you can set `true` to the `silent` property of the `KiwiContainer`:

 ```dart
 container.silent = true;